JohnPetere/Burley-Maids/README.md

 # Burley Maids
  A website for a start up cleaning business.
-A friend wanted to start up a cleaning business so I used this as a sort of test of myself to build a website
+A friend wanted to start up a cleaning business so I used this as a sort of test of myself to build a website.
+The main objective of this project is to learn next.js, and improve my front end skills.
+I like doing front end, however, it's not my favourite.

  ## Technology used
   - <strike>Firebase for web hosting</strike>